-Edinburgh Business School is part of Heriot-Watt University.
+Edinburgh Business School is the School of Business of Heriot-Watt University.

 With a history dating back to 1821, it is the eighth oldest higher education institution in the UK.
 The University was granted its Royal Charter in 1966.